 Are you moving to Canada soon or already here?
 Do you need to find a job?
 Would you like to find good resources for finding employment in Canada?
 If so, join us for a free webinar where you can ask an expert your questions.
 We’ll discuss what you can do to make yourself more marketable to potential employers.

-If Ontario sounds interesting to you, there are three ways that you may qualify for the OINP.
+If Ontario sounds interesting to you, there are two ways that you may qualify for the OINP.

 This is for workers who have a permanent job offer from an Ontario employer.
 The category has three streams that have an expression of interest (EOI) system.